© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site 150m south east of Low Hutton Post Office is a scheduled monument protected by Historic England under reference 1014384.
 View the official record →

-Medieval moated site 150m south east of Low Hutton Post Office is a scheduled ancient monument located in Yorkshire, England.
+Medieval moated site 150m south east of Low Hutton Post Office is a scheduled ancient monument in Yorkshire comprising the earthwork remains of a medieval domestic enclosure surrounded by a water-filled or water-cut ditch.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014384.

 Medieval moated site 150m south east of Low Hutton Post Office is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014384.